kamranafridi9220-prog/uk-telecom-customer-switching-intelligence/README.md

 The analysis demonstrates how publicly available market data can support decision intelligence frameworks for customer retention strategy within the UK telecommunications sector.

+## Repository Structure

+data/
+Contains the raw dataset used for analysis.

+images/
+Stores visual outputs and charts generated during the analysis.

+notebook/
+Contains the primary analysis notebook used to explore telecom switching behaviour.

+README.md
+Project overview and documentation.

+TECHNICAL_NOTES
+Additional analytical observations and implementation notes.

 The project highlights how analytical insights can move beyond reporting toward actionable strategic recommendations.